 When to Speak Up and When To Shut Up.
 (Jan., 2006 Revell Books, \$5.99).
 Book from faith-based perspective.
 Communication book discussing conflict, power struggles, listening strategies, asking questions.

-(Over 300,000 copies sold).
+(Over 400,000 copies sold).

-What To Do When Words Get Ugly (October, 2016.
-Revell Books, \$5.99)

-(Edited/updated version of "Stop The Runaway Conversation.")
+What To Do When Words Get Ugly.
+(October, 2016, Revell Books, \$5.99).
+(Updated/edited version of "Stop The Runaway Conversation.")
 Two new chapters in addition to edits.
 Book from faith-based perspective.
 Importance of not listening to negative discussions and how they impact a person's attitude.

 Books are available through all bookstores, at www.bakerbooks.com, by calling 800 877 2665, or by checking with various online book companies.
-Revell Books is a division of Baker Publishing Group.

-Both books are available in CD format as audio books.
+Revell is a division of Baker Publishing Group.
+Both books are available on CD as audio books.